karthik/ddd/02-b-data_documenting.md

 **O** is for _other stuff_ - is there anything else that people should know about?
 This is a good place for things such as if the data is under an _embargo_ or if it has special _copyright issues_.
 It is also a place to mention if the work is derivative of other work, and give appropriate citations and credit.
 The CC licenses cannot have their terms changed, but you can grant additional permissions or warranties.
 For example, if you license something under CCBY but there are particular cases where you don't mind no attribution, this is the place to specify this.

-## So how do you actually include the license with the data?
+## Adding the license to the data?

 Putting it together, and following **ALMO**, in your licensed work, you need to include a license.
 This means that your data goes into a folder, and in that same folder, there is a README.md file, a LICENSE or LICENSE.md file, and optionally some other metadata folder that provides machine readable contents.
 Before adding the license to the data, check if: (1) You have the right to the data, and (2) Did you find or collect the data?
 These should help you decide which license is the most appropriate.
 You can also use the license chooser: https://creativecommons.org/choose/, and include the badge in the README, in addition to the license.